 Facts for kids

-Pygmy Slow loris are called “slow loris” because of their speed, but observations from the Duke Lemur Center indicate that they are, in fact, moving faster than other slow loris species.
+Pygmy Slow loris is called “slow loris” because of their speed, but observations from the Duke Lemur Center indicate that they are, in fact, moving faster than other slow loris species.
+Pygmy Slow loris is removed by branching with the feet as they extend from one branch to another.

 The name ‘loris’ may derive from the Dutch ‘louris’ meaning ‘lust’ or it may have been derived from ‘loris’, a term used in the past by Dutch seafarers which means ‘clown’.

+Pygmy loris often sits upside down on their legs from the branches to use both hands to feed.
 Slowly, Loris, one of the rarest primates on the planet, was evacuated nearly three million years ago from her closest relative, the African bush kid.

-Although regarded as a slow driver, the ‘race walk’ gradually became lighter and was able to move up to 8 km per night.
+Although regarded as a slow driver, the ‘race walk’ gradually became lighter, and was able to move up to 8 km per night.
 If they need it, they are able to remain perfectly stable hour after hour.

 Pygmy Slow Loris is a “poisonous” primate that we know has a patch of poison under its elbow that it can use to protect against predators, in which case it licks its elbow and spread poison on it.